Katsuya100/AspectForUnity/README.md

 #### PointcutThis

 Obtain the `this` instance of the target method.
+This applies only to instance methods, and the declared parameter type must be compatible with the target declaring type.

 ```.cs
 [Advice(JoinPoint.Before)]